bd/twidor/README.md

 ## The Visual Key Map

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_SCC.png"
 width="40%" align="right">Twidor shows a visual key-map and lesson text.
+Labels in the key-map show the letters sent by each button.

+Twidor shows highlighted "hints" in green: the next letter of the lesson text ("d" shown on the right) and the buttons that send that letter.

 Text entered by the user is shown below, in grey or red for correct or incorrect text, respectively.

-Twidor show highlighted "hints" in green: the next letter of the lesson text and the buttons that send that letter.

 By default, Twidor loads the the
 [Backspice key-map](https://raw.githubusercontent.com/AlexBravo/Twiddler/master/Backspice2%20cheat%20sheet.txt).